danidee10/django-notifs/docs/usage.rst

 .. note::
     The dictionary is serialized using python's json module so make sure the dictionary contains objects that can be serialized by the json module

-    Internally, the JSON is stored as plain text with django's standard ``TextField``.

 Writing custom delivery channels